dreeSec/dreeSec.github.io/content/post/idek-CTF-2022/index.md

 {{< img src="idek-CTF-2022/tiooutput.png" >}}

 And we get the flag!
-As well as Resource: https://sensepost.com/blog/2016/powershell-c-sharp-and-dde-the-power-within
+As well as the resource: https://sensepost.com/blog/2016/powershell-c-sharp-and-dde-the-power-within

 flag: `sdctf{morning_noon_and_night_I_meme}`